ChristianGaser/t1-mri-simulator/README.md

 pn | Gaussian noise level as percent of the WM peak.
 (Default: `3`) snrWM | If `>0`, add Rician magnitude noise with target SNR for white matter.
 Uses WM mean to derive complex noise sigma; when set, `pn` is ignored.
 (Default: `0`) rng | RNG seed for reproducible noise; set `[]` for MATLAB default behavior.
-(Default: `0`) resolution | Output voxel size: scalar (applied to x,y,z) or `[x y z]`. `NaN` keeps the original resolution.
+(Default: `0`) contrast | Power-law exponent for contrast change.
+Image is normalized to [0,1], transformed as Y.^contrast, then rescaled to original min/max.
+Meaningful values to simulate contrast are 0.5 (low contrast) and 2 (high contrast).
+(Default: `1`) resolution | Output voxel size: scalar (applied to x,y,z) or `[x y z]`. `NaN` keeps the original resolution.
 (Default: `NaN`) WMH | Strength of white matter hyperintensities. `0`=off; `1`=mild; `2`=medium; `3`=strong; values `>=1` allowed.
 Larger values broaden the WMH prior via exponent `1/(WMH-0.8)` and scale the label contribution by `~1/WMH^0.75`.
 Constrained to (eroded) WM and modulated by a random field.
 (Default: `0`) atrophy | Atrophy specification: `{atlasName, roiIds[], factors[]}`; factors >1 increase CSF (reduce GM) within ROIs.
 Either thickness or atrophy can be simulated.
 (Default: `[]`)